digitalpalireader/digitalpalireader/README.md

 [![Build Status](https://dev.azure.com/digitalpalireader/digitalpalireader/_apis/build/status/digitalpalireader%20-%20build?branchName=master)](https://dev.azure.com/digitalpalireader/digitalpalireader/_build/latest?definitionId=1&branchName=master) [![Release Status](https://vsrm.dev.azure.com/digitalpalireader/_apis/public/Release/badge/5c79c309-a1e5-4a73-b2a5-4faa0c2a2cce/1/2)](https://dev.azure.com/digitalpalireader/digitalpalireader/_release?_a=releases&view=mine&definitionId=1)

-# Digital Pali Reader
+# Digital Pāli Reader

-The Digital Pali Reader (DPR) is a tool much like a hard-copy language reader.
-It includes the collections of scriptures including the Pali canon, commentaries, sub-commentaries, Visuddhimagga and other texts in the Pali language.
-It also includes a dictionary to facilitate reading the texts and is useful in the study of the Pali language at an advanced level.
+The Digital Pāli Reader is a tool much like a hard-copy language reader.
+The tool includes the Pāli canon and related scriptures.
+It includes multiple dictionaries to facilitate reading the scriptures.
+In addition to enabling an immersive experience for the study of the Tipitaka, it is also useful in the study of the Pali language at an advanced level.
+The Digital Pāli Reader is used by Buddhist monks in their Pāli studies, at Universities around the world and by lay users for study at home.

 Current backlog is maintained [here](https://docs.google.com/spreadsheets/d/1WP4nPz46v6DiVX_sYOR2q9J0B5xt_Xdv5RN0RjKRTaw/edit#gid=2140333079).